CedricDeVijt/ComputerScienceNotes/PROMPT_V2_1.md

    - For each chapter:
      - Split content into **hierarchical subsections** using `##` and `###` headers.
 Names must reflect specific concepts (e.g., "Tactic: Use Delimiters for Complex Inputs" not "Key Ideas").
      - Summarize concepts in 2-4 sentences using **active recall principles**: link ideas across sections, connect related concepts, and add relevant concepts to get a coherent narrative.
 Make use of bullet points to highlight key ideas.
-   - Make sure to not skip any valuable content from the source material.
+   - Make sure to not skip any valu content from the source material.

 2. **Multi-Pass Processing**
    - **First Pass**: Extract all critical facts, relationships.
 Reorganize content using the *Feynman Technique* – simplify technical terms without losing nuance.